-Methylphenidate is a generic prescription drug, also sold under the brand names Ritalin and Concerta.
+Methylphenidate is a generic prescription drug, also sold under the brand names Ritalin, Metadate, Quillichew and Concerta.
 Methylphenidate is a central nervous system stimulant and was first licensed by the FDA in 1955.
-At the time, it was used to treat what was called hyperactivity – which is now referred to as attention-deficit hyperactivity disorder (ADHD).
+At the time, it was used to treat what was called hyperactivity – which is now referred to as attention-deficit/hyperactivity disorder (ADHD).
 Over the decades, it’s been increasingly prescribed.
-Methylphenidate increases the activity of the central nervous system and it’s approved for adults and children aged six years and older.
+Methylphenidate increases the activity of the central nervous system, and it’s approved for adults and children aged six years and older.
 Ideally, the use of methylphenidate is part of a more comprehensive treatment program, including non-medical ADHD therapies and interventions.
 For example, it’s recommended that methylphenidate is prescribed with cognitive behavioral therapy for the best outcome.
 Methylphenidate works by affecting brain neurotransmitters that control dopamine and norepinephrine.
-For people who have ADHD, the drug helps them with focus, concentration and impulse control.
+For people with ADHD, the drug helps them focus, concentrate and control impulses.

 Methylphenidate is classified as a Schedule II controlled substance in the U.S. by the DEA.
 A Schedule II controlled substance is one that has medical uses but is also believed to have a serious risk of severe physical and psychological dependence.
 It’s illegal to possess or use a Schedule II drug without a prescription.
 Despite this restriction, methylphenidate and other prescription stimulant ADHD medications are widely available, frequently abused and often sold on the streets.

-Prescription stimulants include not only methylphenidate, but others as well.
+Prescription stimulants include not only methylphenidate but others as well.
 This drug class is mainly used to treat ADHD.
 Prescription stimulants increase energy, attention and alertness.
-Since these drugs affect certain neurotransmitters like dopamine, they can have euphoric effects when they are taken in high doses.
-Stimulants can be abused by crushing up tablets and snorting them or dissolving the medications in a liquid so that they can be injected.
-Commonly abused stimulants include dextroamphetamine, which is in brand-name drugs like Dexedrine and dextroamphetamine/amphetamine combinations like Adderall.
+Since these drugs affect certain neurotransmitters like dopamine, they can have euphoric effects similar to cocaine when taken in high doses.
+Stimulants can be abused by crushing up tablets and snorting them or dissolving the medications in a liquid so they can be injected.
+Commonly abused stimulants include dextroamphetamine, which is in brand-name drugs like Dexedrine, and dextroamphetamine/amphetamine combinations like Adderall.